intake24/intake24/apps/docs/guides/integrations.md

 Pick suitable option based on integration use case, depending whether you need to process API response (`A`) or not (`B`).
 :::

-## Survey notifications
+## Survey notifications / webhooks

-Intake24 can notify 3<sup>rd</sup> party system about survey progression using registered notifications.
+Intake24 can notify 3<sup>rd</sup> party system about survey progression using registered notifications / webhooks.
 To enable this feature, read [survey notifications](/admin/surveys/#notifications) section.

 ## Redirection to 3<sup>rd</sup> party system